CleverCloud/doc.clever-cloud.com/deploy/addon/jenkins.md

 - Name your runner template, for example `Jenkins maven agent`.
 - Set `maven` as the label.
 Jobs that require a `maven` runner will then be able to execute on this runner.
 - Set the docker image your jobs will use.
 For example `jenkins/jnlp-agent-maven`.
 Be sure to read the [section about Docker image requiremetns](#docker-image-requirements).
 - Select the virtual machine size you need.
-For Java projects, let's use a M instance that has 4 vCPU and 4GB of RAM.
+For Java projects, let's use a M instance that has 4 vCPUs and 8 GiB of RAM.

 {{< image "/images/jenkins/cloud-configuration.png" "Jenkins Cloud configuration" >}}